viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 This tutorial assumes that you have already set up your Viam Rover.
 If not, first follow the Viam Rover [setup instructions](/try-viam/rover-resources/rover-tutorial/).

+If you are not using a Viam Rover, install [install viam-server](/installation/) and configure your robot with the [appropriate components](/components/).

 ### Connect the servo

 We'll use a servo in this project to indicate emotion, by rotating the servo to a position that shows a happy, sad, or angry emoji.